 - FRODOSpec is the multi-purpose integral-field input spectrograph.
 See the telescope website (below) for updated performance information, but the specification allows observations at 380 to 1000 nm in either low (~2400) or high (~5400) resolution mode.
 The IFU provides a 12 × 12 lenslet array over a total field of view ~10 arcsec.
-Blue arm throughput was improved by a factor 3 during 2010. - RATCam is an optical CCD camera with a 4.6×4.6 arcmin field of view.
-The available filters are Sloan u', g', r', i', z', Bessell B and V, and H α .
+Blue arm throughput was improved by a factor 3 during 2010. - RATCam is an optical CCD camera with a 4.6 × 4.6 arcmin field of view.
+The available filters are Sloan u', g', r', i', z', Bessell B and V, and Hα.
 Observations can also be obtained without filters. - The RINGO2 polarimeter offers significant improvements on RINGO, with a sensitivity improvement of 2 magnitudes and much simpler data reduction. - RISE is fast-readout camera developed in collaboration QUB.
-It has a fixed "V+R" filter (similar to that used in RINGO) and reimaging optics giving a 7 × 7 arcmin field of view.
-An e2V frame transfer detector is used to obtain a cycle time of less than 1 second.
-For exoplanet proposals you must contact the telescope director Iain Steele or instrument PI Don Pollacco before submitting your proposal
+It has a fixed "V+R" filter (similar to that used in RINGO) and reimaging optics giving a 7×7 arcmin field of view and a cycle time of less than 1 second.
+For exoplanet related proposals using RISE you must contact the telescope director Iain Steele or instrument PI Don Pollacco before submitting your proposal for approval.

-Note that all instruments are now designated common user, but potential users are welcome to contact the LT Support Astronomers, Robert Smith or John Marchant (Itsupport_astronomer@astro.livjm.ac.uk) directly to discuss the capability of the instrument and feasibility of the observing programme well before submitting an observing proposal.
+Apart from IO:THOR all instruments are now designated common user, but potential users are welcome to contact the LT Support Astronomers, directly via the Phase 1 address (phase1@astro.livjm.ac.uk) to discuss the capability of the instrument and feasibility of the observing programme well before submitting an observing proposal.